The skin around the eye area is very thin, and is therefore susceptible to showing the first signs of ageing.

 In addition to cosmetic eye surgery, our plastic surgeons in Melbourne Mr Keith Mutimer and Associate Professor Ramin Shayan also perform reconstructive eye surgery and corrective eyelid surgery for people with inherited conditions.

-Drooping or wrinkled eyelids can occasionally be caused due to other anatomical reasons but are usually just sign of the natural ageing process.
+Drooping or wrinkled eyelids can occasionally be caused due to other anatomical reasons but are usually just a sign of the natural ageing process.

 For example, where: